jeongminfoh/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Public Analysis & Design
+  - Collaborative Governance
-  - Citizen-centric Public Service Delivery
+  - Citizen-Centric Public Service Delivery
-  - Strategic Management & Technology Innovation
+  - Strategic Management & Innovation
   - Data Analytics

 # Education to show in About widget